ProVeg Incubator: Activities

 The ProVeg Incubator operates as part of ProVeg International, a non-governmental organisation that works in the field of food system change.
 The incubator is headed by Albrecht Wolfmeyer.
 The incubator space covers 450 sqm in central Berlin, and includes a co-working space, event space, and test kitchen.

 The incubator was established to support the development of food startups in the plant-based, fermentation, and cellular agriculture spaces, by assisting them with business planning, strategy, and networking.
 Since its creation in 2018, it has fostered the development of over 50 startups, including Formo (previously Legendairy), Remilk, Vly Foods, Gourmey, and Mushlabs.

 The programme has a duration of three months, and is open to all startups creating alternatives to animal-based food products.
 The emphasis is on promoting innovative products and ingredients, going beyond plant-based mainstays which have already seen widespread commercialisation, such as tofu.

 Similarly to other accelerators, the ProVeg Incubator programme ends with a startup demo day.

 ProVeg Incubator drew attention from the Russian edition of Forbes, due to its role in fostering the local plant-based-meat startup, Greenwise.

 Collaboration

-The medium-term goal of ProVeg Incubator is to reduce the global consumption of animal products by 50% by 2040.
-The incubator works with associations with similar goals, such as the AAFPP in Russia, and Humane Society India.
+The medium-term goal of ProVeg Incubator is to reduce the global consumption of animal products by 50% by 2040 and works with associations with similar goals, such as the AAFPP in Russia, and Humane Society India.

 Other collaborators include Matthew Glover - managing director of Veg Capital and co-founder of Veganuary.
 Veg Capital is an investor in some of the accelerator's startups.
 Profits gained by Veg Capital as part of the cooperation will be donated back to ProVeg.

 The network of mentors included Jan Bredack (Veganz), Mark Post, and Ryan Bethencourt.